 5a.
 Section 8 Rental Assistance: The Orange County Housing Authority (OCHA) administers the Section 8 Housing Choice Voucher rental assistance program on behalf of the City, providing rent subsidies to extremely low and very low income households, including families, seniors, veterans and the disabled.
 The program offers a voucher that pays the difference between the current fair market rent (FMR) as established by HUD and what a tenant can afford to pay (i.e. 30% of household income).
 The voucher allows a tenant to choose housing that costs above the payment standard, provided the tenant pays the extra cost.
-As of February 2015, Aa total of 1,008 880-Huntington Beach households were receiving tenant-based Housing Choice Vouchers: 58 of these were for Veterans Affairs Supportive Housing Vouchers, 33 were Family Unification Vouchers, and 45 were Shelter Plus Care Vouchers for formerly homeless disabled households.assistance in 2013.
-Based on HUD regulations, 75 percent of households admitted to the program must have incomes less than 30 percent of the area median, making Section 8 a key way in which the City addresses the needs of extremely low income households.
+As of February 2015, Aa total of 1,008 880-Huntington Beach households were receiving tenant-based Housing Choice Vouchers: 58 of these were for Veterans Affairs Supportive Housing Vouchers, 33 were Family Unification Vouchers, and 45 were Shelter Plus Care Vouchers for formerly homeless disabled households.
+As of percent of the area median, making Section 8 a key way in which the City addresses the needs of extremely low income households.